leoditommaso/leoditommaso.io/_posts/2014-10-11-my-nerdish-me.markdown

 date:   '2014-10-11 16:07:48 -03:00'
 author: "Leandro Di Tommaso"
 categories: me
+tags: me, blogging, jekyll, software
 ---
 Here I am, sitting in front of my computer, starting another blog...
-But this time is different for many reasons:
+But this time is different for many reasons, as detailed below.

 * This is not Wordpress, which was (and still is for many sites) my blogging platform of choice.
 Instead, I'm currently using Jekyll which I'm starting to